juaml/junifer/main/_sources/extending/datagrabber.rst.txt

       return out

 The second method, ``get_elements``, needs to return a list of all the elements in the dataset.
 In this case, we know that the dataset contains 3 subjects and 3 sessions, so we can create a list of all the possible combinations.
 However, we need to remember that for session *ses-03* there is no BOLD data.

 .. code-block:: python

+   from itertools import product

-   def get_elements(self):
+   def get_elements(self) -> list[str]:
       subjects = ["sub-01", "sub-02", "sub-03"]
       sessions = ["ses-01", "ses-02"]